 Don’t Forget the Introduction

 Before you get to the main part, our suggestion is to spend some time and write a cool intro.
-This will capture the attention to anyone that stumbles upon your blog post and will be intrigued to read it all the way through.
-So, in few short words, describe what that blog post is going to be about and try to spice it up as much as you can.
+This will capture the attention of anyone that stumbles upon your blog post and will be intrigued to read it all the way through.
+So, in a few short words, describe what that blog post is going to be about and try to spice it up as much as you can.

 Time to Write